dreeSec/dreeSec.github.io/content/about.md

 Hello!
 My name's Audrey.
 Currently a student at the University of Michigan where I study Computer Science.

-I am one of the officers for [WolvSec](https://wolvsec.org/), the cybersecurity club at UofM.
+I am the president of [WolvSec](https://wolvsec.org/), the cybersecurity club at UofM.
 I paricipate in CTF competitions with them as well.
 Currently focusing on `Forensics` and `OSINT` challenges, while advancing my skills in other categories.
 You can find my writeups for challenges in my [blog](https://dree.blog/posts).

+Expect a website redesign soon :)